-- Verbal reminder of class rules, focussing on the inappropriate behaviour not the child. - Time out 'Thinking time' to reflect on misbehaviour.
+- Verbal reminder of class rules, focussing on the inappropriate behaviour not the child.
+Use language of choice. - Time out 'Thinking time' to reflect on misbehaviour.
 Use timer and 'Thinking chair'.
-(In 1 to 2 minute blocks). - Loss of Playtime with the exception of 5 minutes in which they must keep. - Removal to another classroom for 10 minutes - See headteacher
+(In 1 to 2 minute blocks). - Loss of Playtime with the exception of 5 minutes in which they must keep. - Removal to another classroom for 10 minutes - See team leader - See a member of SLT SLT to speak to parents - Removed from class to complete learning spends time in another classroom /area in school- parents to be informed